 A fraud conviction can negatively affect your freedom, your livelihood and your future.
 Our law firm has defended countless first offenders, professionals, students and tradespeople of fraud cases with successful results.
 Don’t take a chance with your future.
 If you or someone you love is facing fraud charges, contact our office no to schedule a consultation.
 Initial consultations are free.

 The sentences for this offence vary depending on the quantum of the fraud.
-The Criminal Code contains two offences, Fraud Under $5000 and Fraud Over $5000.
+The Criminal Code contains two fraud offences which are distinguished by the quantum of the alleged fraud.
 Fraud Over $5000 is a straight indictable offence which carries a maximum punishment of fourteen years in a penitentiary.
 Fraud Under $5000 is a hybrid offence.
 This gives the prosecution the option of proceeding summary or by indictment (more serious).
 The amount of the fraud and any criminal record of the accused almost always factor into this decision.
-If the crown proceeds summarily on a fraud under $5000 charge the maximum penalty is a $5000 fine and/or 6 months in jail.
-The maximum penalty is two years incarceration when the crown proceeds by indictment on a fraud under $5000 charge.
+If the crown proceeds summarily on a fraud (under $5000) charge the maximum penalty is a $5000 fine and/or 6 months in jail.
+The maximum penalty is two years incarceration when the crown proceeds by indictment if the scale of the fraud is under $5000.